 There is a large degree of uncertainty as to how many half-siblings the resulting child will have.
 In cases like Mr Watson’s, there could be 1,000.
 This significantly increases the chance of two half-siblings unknowingly meeting in the future and striking up a relationship.
 The fact that this vital genetic information is not stored on an official central register for such donor conceived children to access means that some will be left in the dark as to their paternity and the existence of half-siblings.

 Crucially, the legal status of unlicensed donors is murky.
 They may be treated as the child’s legal father, with the rights and responsibilities that brings.
 Whether or not this is the case, if the donor and recipient know each other’s identity there is a risk that the donor will seek involvement with the child in due course, potentially leading to a court application to secure a more formal role in the child’s upbringing, if a dispute arises.

 The safest route, to avoid these pitfalls, is to conceive with a sperm bank donor via a licensed UK clinic.
 Not only is parental autonomy guaranteed, but protection against medical risks is assured and the donor’s identifying information (and details of other donor siblings) is recorded for future access by the child.

 If a donor has already been selected (i.e. a friend), conceiving at a UK clinic following the requisite screening will similarly protect from the medical risks and ensure a record of the child’s conception and the donor is made, in line with other such treatment.
 The inherent risk of the donor seeking further status in the future is unavoidable where he is known; though there is a balance to be drawn between this and opportunity of the child to build a relationship with their genetic father, which is the preference of many parents.

 Whatever route is chosen, an awareness of the options and what they each encompass is key to planning the most suitable arrangement for each individual family.
-For more information, contact our fertility and parenting solicitor, Nicola Scott.
+For more information, contact our fertility and parenting consultant, Nicola Scott.